TigasMiller09/MakeupStore/README.md

-# Getting Started with Create React App
+# Makeup Store Web Application

 This project is a web application developed using React.
 The app communicates with the [Makeup API](https://makeup-api.herokuapp.com/) to get the products.